Keizaal/Keizaal/CREATIONCONTENT.md

 # Creation Club

-The following creations are available in Keizaal, with mods that modify or change their starting conditions listed alongside.
+The following creations are available in Keizaal.
+Mods that modify these Creations or alter how they begin are listed alongside them.

 | Creations | Mods |
 | --- | --- |